ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/session/querying/text-search/exact-match-query.js.markdown

 * Executing the above query will generate the auto-index `Auto/Employees/ByExact(FirstName)`.

 * This auto-index will contain the following two index-fields:

     * `FirstName`
-    Contains terms with the text from the indexed document field 'FirstName'.
+      Contains terms with text from the indexed document field 'FirstName'.
       Text is lower-cased and not tokenized.

     * `exact(FirstName)`
       Contain terms with the original text from the indexed document field 'FirstName'.
       Casing is exactly the same as in the original text, and the text is not tokenized.
       Making an exact query targets these terms to find matching documents.

 {PANEL/}